 Most people lose their vehicles’ catalytic converters to thieves.
 Catalytic converter theft remains a problem in many states.
 Many car manufacturers place the catalytic converter further down the exhaust system toward the exhaust outlet to increase efficiency.
 However, this strategy locates the catalytic converter at a more accessible location to thieves.
 Prevent theft by taking the following precautionary steps:

 - Pack your vehicle in a secure garage.
-Ensure that the packing area is well light or remains close to building entrances
+Ensure that the parking area is well-lit or remains close to building entrances.

 - Ask your mechanic to weld the catalytic converter

 - Engrave the vehicle identification to the catalytic converter